mgahsan/ProgrammingAssignment2/SolutionManual.md

 ```
 ### Solving for the Inverse Matrix

-The `cacheSolve` function solves for the inverse of the 'special matrix' returned by `makeCacheMatrix` function above.
+The `cacheSolve` function solves for the inverse of the matrix returned by `makeCacheMatrix` function above.
 Using an if-else control structure, it first checks to see if the inverse matrix has already been produced.
-If so, then, it skips the computation and gets the inverse matrix from the cache via the `getinv` function.
-Otherwise, it computes the inverse of the original matrix and sets the output in the cache via the `setinv` function.
+If so, then, it skips the computation and returns the inverse matrix from the cache via `getinv` function.
+Otherwise, it gets the data on the original matrix 'x' via 'get', computes the inverse of 'x' using 'solve' function, stores the output in cache memory via `setinv` function, and then prints the output.

 ```r
 cacheSolve <- function(x, ...) {